jessicagoodin/the-sphere/README.md

 # the-sphere
 Web app for event planning and booking.
-Creating in 4 weeks for hackathon.

 Value provided: Event planning can be time-consuming, confusing, and can leave a lot of room for errors or missed details.
 The Sphere app is specifically designed for those folks who are most likely planning personal events: women in their 20s and 30s.
 These women need to plan an event but aren't professional coordinators.